Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 Founding Task Force

-In 2014, the following community members came together to begin the work of CIS in the state of Tennessee.
+The following community members came together to begin the work of CIS in the state of Tennessee.

 Executive Director | Tech Plus Tennessee